anaghanair1/vector-search-project/README.md

-# Restaurant Review Vector Search
+# Yelp Reviews Vector Search

 This is a search system for finding restaurant reviews using embeddings.
 It lets you search by meaning instead of just keywords.